raspberrypilearning/3D-scene/en/step_9.md

 --- /collapse ---

-Why not invite your friends to create a project?
-Let them know how you had fun.

-If you have a Scratch account, and have shared your interactive animation project, keep an eye out for comments that others may make about your creation.
-Feedback is a great way to reflect on your work.
+Keep an eye out for comments that others may make about your creation.
 Ignore any comments that are unhelpful or irrelevant.

 --- collapse ---
 ---